emilyjennings/super-important-news/README.md

 ### Planning:

 March 2, 2019 - First, make a react app with a component that calls the Hacker News API, makes a get request, and returns the results I need.
+This will be my container component.

 Then, make a card component that displays this information in a readable way.
 CSS styling will be needed.
 Have the cards display on the page.

-Make a container component that houses these two components related to the cards.

 Make a new component for searching, and one for the search box.
 Put them in a container component for search.